College of Letters & Science

 Students who have neglected their classes, or who have earned unsatisfactory grades, or who have a pattern of withdrawals may need permission of an academic dean to return at a later date.

-Students wishing to withdraw after the deadline must obtain permission from an academic dean by setting up an individual appointment in Suite 155 Middleton Building, 1305 Linden Drive (608-262-5858).
+Letters & Science undergraduate students wishing to withdraw after the deadline must obtain permission from an academic dean by setting up an individual appointment through L&S Academic Deans' Services (608-262-0617).
 Failure to obtain this permission results in the recording of Failures for all courses.

 Every student is expected to maintain at least a C average (2.0 grade point average) on all work carried, whether passed or not, in each semester or summer session.
 Failure to earn this minimum grade point average will result in a status of probation, strict probation, or dropped, as shown below.